~ 720th Military Police Battalion Reunion Association Vietnam History Project ~

 Operations EMPORIA

-The 720th MP Battalion assigned one Officer and fifteen Enlisted Men from the 615th MP Company to support the 11th Armored Cavalry Regiment during Operation EMPORIA.
+The Battalion assigned one Officer and fifteen Enlisted Men from the 615th MP Company to support the 11th Armored Cavalry Regiment during Operation EMPORIA.
 The operation was to secure engineer route clearing along the major transportation avenues in Long Khanh Province in III Corps Tactical Zone.
 The detachment performed traffic and convoy control, defile control, traffic accident investigation, control of indigenous personnel, Prisoner of War guards, Medical Civic Action Program security (Med-Cap's) perimeter security, and cordon and search operations.

 11th Armored